Upper Blepharoplasty

 As we age, eyelid skin frequently becomes a concern, prompting people to consider treatment to relieve heaviness and alleviate a tired appearance.
 To understand why these changes develop, we need to have an understanding of the anatomy of the eyelid area and how the ageing process affects this.

-The prime role of the eyelids is to protect the eye to ensure that the cornea remains hydrated and provides a physical barrier to injury.
+The primary role of the eyelids is to protect the eye to ensure that the cornea remains hydrated and provides a physical barrier to injury.
 As we age, the brow falls a little, allowing more skin to sit in the upper eyelid.
 This increases the overhanging skin fold and may give a sensation of heaviness.
 The quality of the skin changes, also leading to crepey texture within the eyelid and this increased fold often looks messy and can lose its sharpness.
 Fat may be apparent in the corners of the upper eyelid.

 Fat that is naturally present around the eye is kept in place by a structure called the orbital septum.
 As we age, the orbital septum becomes lax, allowing the fat to prolapse forwards.
 This prolapse forwards gives the characteristic puffiness that commonly occurs with advancing age.